deivshon/roadblock/docs/SHELLS.md

 bind \r command_check
 ```

+Note

-**Note**: this will prevent you from using fish's multiline command editing
+- This will prevent you from using fish's multiline command editing